Reelix/Reecon/README.md

 - Raw MySQL connection to replace reliance on the MySqlConnector Lib (Only basic auth is fine for now - Don't need the entire framework!)
 - MSSQL handshake for version retrieval
 - Retrieve RDP Info (See nmap -sC -sV output)
-- Implement basic MQTT handlers (Enough to get some info to solve https://tryhackme.com/room/bugged)
+- Implement basic MQTT handlers (Enough to get enough info to solve https://tryhackme.com/room/bugged)
 - Custom multi-threaded SYN Scan port scanner to remove nmap reliance (Won't happen any time soon)
 - Split Web into more files for cleaner code
 - Make the README.md file a bit more legible